DSST / Principles of Supervision

 Explanation: Maslow's Hierarchy of Needs is quite applicable in a supervisory role.
 All people must feel that their physical and emotional needs are being met in order to perform at optimum capacity.
 An employee who feels marginalized, for example, will not be able to work to his or her full potential.
 It is a supervisor's job to ensure each employee is having their basic needs met in the workplace.

-Correct Answer: A. National Labor Relations Board
+Correct Answer: C. National Labor Relations Board

 Explanation: The US Department of Labor is an organization that collects data and information about employment across the country.
 The National Labor Relations Board is responsible for the enforcement of basic labor laws.
 The AFL-CIO is a union and obviously, Homeland Security has much more important things to worry about :)

-Correct Answer: B. substance abuse
+Correct Answer: D. substance abuse

 Explanation: Employee assistance programs are there to help employees with mental or emotional problems.
 Addiction, marital counseling, and emotional disorders are all things that will negatively affect an employee's performance.
 Assistance programs are offered by very good companies that care about their employees' well-being.